 - 3.2.1 We received 5 responses from 5 different stakeholders related to the Southend design concepts.
 Table 5 presents a summary of the feedback and how this has influenced the design. - 3.2.2 Feedback recognises that Southend is a smaller airport with low traffic demand compared to others in the LTMA.
-This feedback has been used to inform the Design Principle Evaluation. - 3.2.3 No new options were developed as a result of the stakeholder engagement and the design envelope was not amended.
+This feedback has been used to inform the Design Principle Evaluation. - 3.2.3 No new options were developed as a result of the stakeholder engagement, but engaged-upon options were removed due to SME development (see paragraph 3.3.3).